jpritikin/coach/content/docs/services/pa-ifs.md

 the federal COVID-19 public health emergency.
 After the emergency ends in May 2023, the legal status of ketamine telehealth will depend on state law.[^hb-2023feb02]
-- With ketamine, talk therapy happens after, not during, an administration session.
-Talk therapy may not be given much emphasis.
+- Talk therapy may not be given much emphasis.
 Some low cost providers omit talk therapy.
 - Compared to MDMA or psilomethoxin, ketamine is not an ideal, entry-level substance.
 {{% /details %}}